swyxio/swyxdotio/content/writing/technical/documentation-levels.md

 - **Tutorial**
   - Explain acronyms, jargon
   - step through APIs
+  - Learn by doing
+  - Get the user started, even if it's not the "correct" way
+  - Make sure it works
+  - Ensure they see results immediately
+  - Tutorial must be repeatable
+  - Focus on concrete steps, not abstract concepts
+  - Provide minimum necessary explanation, and focus on only steps they need now
 - **Live Demos**
   - real use cases
   - dont force people to clone and install and run just to see your demo